WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 Completed orders are automatically sent via email and can appear on a computer screen.
 Alternatively, you can install a WooCommerce order printing plugin to automatically print orders in the kitchen.

 If the customer is dining at the restaurant, they can pay at the end of their meal in the usual way.
-At the counter, customers can pay for their order using your existing payment methods.
+At the counter, new customers can pay for their orders using your existing payment methods.
 This is done separately from the food ordering system, which is used to take orders and send them to the kitchen.
-(If you’d rather take credit card payments directly in the WooCommerce POS system, that’s fine too.)
+(If you’d rather take credit card payments directly in the WooCommerce point of sale system, that’s fine too.)

-The best part is that if you already have a WordPress website for your restaurant or food business, you can simply create a hidden area on it instead of investing in a separate system.
+The best part is that if you already have a WordPress website for your restaurant or food business, you can simply create a hidden area on it for your online store POS system instead of investing in a separate system.

 How to create a food ordering system for your restaurant’s waiting staff